ska-telescope/ska-low-mccs-pasd/docs/src/developer/deploy.rst

 - **PortsWithSmartbox**: List of FNDH ports that have an associated smartbox
 - **UseAttributesForHealth**: Set to ``True`` to use attribute quality factor in health evaluation
 - **FaultOnThresholdDifference**: Set to ``True`` to to turn on setting the device to Fault when there is a mismatch between firmware and Tango thresholds
+- **ThresholdTolerance**: Absolute tolerance for threshold comparisons.
+Differences within this value are not considered a mismatch

 MccsSmartbox
 ~~~~~~~~~~~~